 In 2006, eight months before Barack Obama announced his candidacy, Meredith founded Students for Barack Obama, a draft committee that evolved into the official student wing of the campaign with more than 800 chapters across the country.
 Meredith led the organization for two and a half years and served as a National Co-Chair of Obama for America.
 Most recently, Meredith has worked for the Bernie Sanders campaign for the Democratic nomination, coordinating mobilization and get-out-the-vote efforts in early states.

 Since she was young, Meredith has been involved in education.
 Dating to when she was in fourth grade, Meredith has volunteered in countless classrooms and supported high-needs students across all types of educational settings.
 During her first years in Massachusetts, Meredith simultaneously worked in Dorchester at an Early Head Start program, where she witnessed the profound potential of young children from Boston's most challenging circumstances, and created a transitional living house for homeless young adults.
 These broken young adults led her to seek alternative options to the established K-12 educational system.
 In 2011, Meredith joined the founding leadership team of Alma del Mar Charter School in New Bedford, MA.
 For the school's launch and first three years of growth, Meredith served as Director of Operations and Student Services.
-Meredith is currently at Match Education, where she has held the role of Chief of Staff and is now Director of Strategy for Match Beyond, a new program helping low-income young adults to obtain college degrees and career-track employment.
+Meredith recently received a Masters in Public Administration from Harvard's Kennedy School.
+Before starting her degree program, she was at Match Education, where she held the roles of Chief of Staff and Director of Strategy for Match Beyond, a program helping low-income young adults to obtain college degrees and career-track employment.